 How to get started:

 - Choosing a fellow faculty member as your reviewer: Naturally, choosing a colleague to review your teaching should be done thoughtfully.
-You would want to begin by thinking of colleagues who would offer supportive and constructive feedback.
+You want to begin by thinking of colleagues who would offer supportive and constructive feedback.
 Beyond that, you might also find the following to be helpful in making a choice:

-However, if the principle criterion for your peer evaluation is good pedagogy (i.e., good teaching practice), you may wish to ask a colleague who has won a teaching award or simply someone whose teaching you respect.
+- If the principle criterion for your peer evaluation is good pedagogy (i.e., good teaching practice), you may wish to ask a colleague who has won a teaching award or simply someone whose teaching you respect.